CodeWithShivv/Map-Explorer-Using-Gemini/README.md

     android:name="com.google.android.geo.API_KEY"
     android:value="@string/google_maps_api_key" />
 </application>

 Then, define the key in res/values/strings.xml:

 <resources>
   <string name="google_maps_api_key">YOUR_GOOGLE_MAPS_API_KEY</string>
 </resources>

-5. Build and Run the Application
-After setting up the environment and adding your API keys, you can now run the app: flutter run

 How It Works
 Search Functionality: The app allows users to search for places such as "Ancient Places", "Oldest Places in India".
 Upon submitting the search query, the app calls the Gemini API to generate a response with relevant location data.